 - John C. Watson is a full-time professor of Journalism.
-He brings a combination of extensive professional experience and scholarly credentials to the classroom.
+He brings a combination of professional experience and scholarly credentials to the classroom.
 A journalist for 21 years, he has a law degree and a Ph.D.
 His research on media law and journalism ethics has been published in law reviews and refereed scholarly journals.
-He is the author of Journalism Ethics by Court Decree (2008) and co-author of Emissary, an upcoming book about the evolving mission of journalists of color.
-He is preparing to publish two studies; one questions the ethical propriety of publishing police composite sketches, and the other considers the merits of licensing journalists.
+He is the author of Journalism Ethics by Court Decree.
+He has conducted studies that question the ethical propriety of publishing police composite sketches of crime suspects, and weighs the merits of licensing journalists.

 - SOC - School of Communication

 - McKinley - 313